Types of Incontinence

 There are a number of different types of incontinence and it is important to understand which type of incontinence you (or the person you care for) is experiencing to help manage incontinence effectively.

-The main types of incontinence are:
+The main types of Urinary Incontinence are:

 Stress incontinence is the most common type of incontinence.
 It occurs when the pressure in the bladder becomes too great for the bladder outlet to withstand.
 This is usually caused by weak pelvic floor muscles.
 Stress incontinence is often related to childbirth, obesity, the menopause and increasing age.
 Stress incontinence can occur in men who have received treatment for prostrate cancer, especially those who have undergone radiotherapy or prostatectomy.